Restaurant in Singapore, Singapore

 This is the practical question worth spending time on.
 At the $$ price tier, Whole Earth sits in a rare position: the pricing works comfortably for both a weekday lunch and a weekend dinner without the bill feeling out of place either way.
 That said, the daytime experience and the evening experience serve different purposes.

 Lunch is the pragmatic call.
 If you are working in or around the Tanjong Pagar CBD and want a sit-down meal that is genuinely well-executed rather than a rushed plate, Whole Earth delivers.
 The Bib Gourmand distinction is partly built on this kind of consistent, accessible-quality daytime trade.
-Booking for lunch is also easier to secure than peak weekend dinner slots, and the pace of service tends to match the faster rhythm of a midday meal.
+Booking for lunch is also easier to secure than peak weekend dinner slots, the pace of service tends to match the faster rhythm of a midday meal.

-Dinner is where Whole Earth works leading for special occasions or anyone visiting Singapore specifically to eat well.
-The room feels different in the evening: quieter surrounds, a more deliberate pace, and a better fit for the kind of meal where you want to take your time.
+Dinner is where Whole Earth works well for special occasions or anyone visiting Singapore specifically to eat well.
+The room feels different in the evening: quieter surrounds, a more deliberate pace, a better fit for the kind of meal where you want to take your time.
 If you are bringing someone who remains unconvinced about vegetarian restaurant dining, the evening experience gives the kitchen more room to make the case.
 For a date or a celebration, dinner is the correct choice over lunch.

 The one caveat: because hours are not confirmed in our data, check ahead before planning an early dinner.
-Some Tanjong Pagar kitchens run split-shift hours, and arriving at the gap between service periods is a genuine risk in this neighbourhood.
+Some Tanjong Pagar kitchens run split-shift hours, arriving at the gap between service periods is a genuine risk in this neighbourhood.

 It is less suited to diners who want a high-adrenaline, design-led room.
 If atmosphere and theatre are your primary criteria, Odette or Les Amis operate at a different register, though at a considerably higher price.
 Whole Earth is a restaurant where the food is doing the work.